 The Israelites not only worshipped the imaginary idol, Lord God in heaven, but built representatives of him in stone and wood, and worshipped them also.||

-The date of the Migration of the Israelites as circa 1546 b.c.e. is sufficiently historically and archaeologically proved accurate.
+The date of the Migration of the Israelites as circa 1546 b.c.e. is sufficiently attested to in historical and archaeological contexts.
 The entrance of the Israelites into Canaan, as accounted for in Oahspe, is proved by the lack of archaeological or historical evidence of an aggressive migration and invasion, such as the Egyptian account of the Hyksos expulsion or the Jewish Ezra Bible's account of an invasion of Canaan by the Mosaic Israelites.

-The whole period of some 250 years from 1800 to 1550 b.c.e., dubbed the 2nd Intermediate period beginning the 13th Dynasty, has been incorrectly added to the end of the Middle Kingdom instead of being counted as running concurrently with it.
-This added period makes the Middle Kingdom appear more ancient than art, culture, archaeological and historical references prove it to be.
+Within Egytpology's conventional timelines, the whole period of some 250 years from 1800 to 1550 b.c.e., dubbed the 2nd Intermediate period beginning the 13th Dynasty, has been incorrectly added to the end of the Middle Kingdom instead of being counted as running concurrently with it.
+This non-existant intermediate period makes the Middle Kingdom appear more ancient than art, culture, archaeological and historical references prove it to be.

-Accordingly, as a result of confusion and omissions in the records of Ancient Egypt, combined with various inaccuracies in the Ezra Bible, all exacerbated by the adoption of inaccurate historical time periods of Egypt, the Pharaohs of Moses' time are yet to be fully identified with absolute certainty and consensus among scholars traditional and otherwise.
-However, in the light of the additional Oahspe information, otherwise unavailable to mortals, the most likely candidates have been identified in this series.
+Accordingly, as a result of confusion and omissions in the records of Ancient Egypt, combined with various inaccuracies in the Ezra Bible, all exacerbated by the adoption of inaccurate historical time periods of Egypt, the Pharaohs of Moses' time are yet to be recognized among scholars traditional and otherwise.
+However, in the light of the additional Oahspe information, otherwise unavailable to mortals, the identites of the principal players in the Exodus of the Hebrews have been identified in this series.

 All Oahspe references are from the Standard Edition Oahspe of 2007